 Patrick Woods joined Flowers Davis in October 2018, and practices primarily in the areas of oil and gas litigation and real estate litigation.
-His practice also extends to eminent domain and condemnation matters as well as business and commercial litigation.
-He is experienced in federal and state criminal defense, as well as wills, trusts and probate.
+His practice also extends to eminent domain and condemnation matters and business and commercial litigation.
+Patrick's criminal law practice includes white collar criminal defense in federal and state courts.
+He also offers consumers protection from unscrupulous businesses involving Deceptive Trade Practices (DTPA), and assists clients with wills, trusts and probate.

 Patrick started his legal career at Linebarger Goggan Blair & Sampson, where he represented local taxing jurisdictions such as counties, municipalities, and school districts.
 In this role, he assisted them in collecting a wide array of receivables including delinquent ad valorem property taxes.
 In addition to litigation services, he also advised school superintendents and school boards, county tax collectors and county judges on legal and ethical matters.